-Built and operated by the Pacific Lumber Company (Palco) it opened in 1959.
+Built, owned and operated by the Pacific Lumber Company (Palco) the Scotia Recreation Center opened in 1959.
 The original building plans contained the gym and pool, locker rooms, a stage and a large kitchen that ran the full width of the gym on its north end.
 In the 1960's, racquetball courts and an upstairs weight room were added in the area originally designated as a kitchen.
 The stage area became a separate activity room.
 The pool used chlorine gas to sanitize the water.
 This was later replaced with a system using liquid chlorine and, eventually, chlorine tablets which are much easier to work with and less dangerous.

 The facility had a staff of up to 14 part-time employees and was open six days a week.
 Memberships were available to Palco employee families for $10 a month.
 Non-employees were able to use the pool by paying a drop-in fee.
 Students from the Scotia school were able to use the gym and pool as part of the PE program.